qir-alliance/qir-spec/specification/profiles/Adaptive_Profile.md

 return statements in the application code can be replaced with suitable `phi` nodes by the compiler to propagate the data into that block.

-For all output recording functions, the `i8*` argument must be a non-null pointer to a global constant that contains a null-terminated string.
+For all output recording functions, the `ptr` argument must be a non-null pointer to a global constant that contains a null-terminated string.
 A backend may ignore that argument depending on the  [output schema](../output_schemas/) it chooses to support.
 [Compiler frontends](https://en.wikipedia.org/wiki/Compiler#Front_end)